-Offerors must submit a proposal via email.
-The technical proposal and cost proposal must be saved as separate PDF documents and emailed to HSS.PROCUREMENT.PROPOSAL@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
-The email must contain the RFP number in the subject line.
+Offerors must submit one copy of their proposal via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to kelly.pahlau@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
+The email must contain the IRFP number in the subject line.